charlesxucheng/aws-study-notes/vpc.md

 Concepts: https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html

+* **An internet gateway** is a horizontally scaled, redundant, and highly available VPC component that allows communication between your VPC and the internet.
+An internet gateway enables resources (like EC2 instances) in your public subnets to connect to the internet if the resource has a public IPv4 address or an IPv6 address.
+An internet gateway serves two purposes: (1) as a target in VPC route tables, (2) perform network address translation (NAT).

+An Elastic IP address is a static, public IPv4 address。Elastic IP addresses are regional.

 **Difference between an egress-only internet gateway and an NAT gateway:** An egress-only internet gateway is for use with IPv6 traffic only.
 To enable outbound-only internet communication over IPv4, use a NAT gateway instead.
 [(Source)](https://docs.aws.amazon.com/vpc/latest/userguide/egress-only-internet-gateway.)